tandemdude/missile-defense/README.md

     `python3 -m pip install -r requirements.txt` in Linux or OSX

     If using windows replace `python3` with `py` or just `python`

+---
+# Runnnig The Game
+To run the game, navigate to the root folder of the project through command line and run the command:

+`python3 -m source`

+If using windows, replace `python3` with `py` or just `python`

+A game window should then appear